SNodeC/snode.c/README.md

 As already mentioned above, for convenience each `SocketServer` class provides its own specific set of `listen()` methods.
 The implementation of this methods rely on some `listen()` methods common to all `SocketServer` classes.

-All `listen()` methods expect an *status callback* as argument which is called in case the socket has been created and switched into the listen state or an error has occurred.
+All `listen()` methods expect a *status callback* as argument which is called in case the socket has been created and switched into the listen state or an error has occurred.
 The signature of this callback is

 ```c++
 const std::function<void(const SocketAddress& socketAddress, const core::socket::State& state)>